 In Hellenism, religion is transferred from one generation to the next through inherited ancestral customs.
 This is called by many things, such as the mos maiorum, ta patria êthê, patria nomima, paradosis patrikôn, paradosis pateron, hoi patrioi nomoi, and so on.
-The mos maiorum is the unwritten code of traditional Roman conduct that represents the core values of ancient Rome from which Romans derived their social norms by virtue of the auctoritas maiorum, or “prestige or respect of the ancestors.”
+The mos maiorum is the unwritten code of traditional Roman conduct that represents the core values of ancient Rome from which Romans derived their social norms by virtue of the auctoritas maiorum, or “authority (i.e., prestige) of the ancestors.”
 The mos maiorum is taught through modeled religious and ethical behavior, and not only does it acts as a guide for personal behavior, but it also serves as a way to honor one’s ancestors.
 Ideally, the family unit ideally instructed children in, and encouraged its members to follow, the mos maiorum.
 It is incredibly important, because as Ennius writes, “moribus antiquis res stat Romana virisque,” or, “the Roman state stands on ancient customs and heroes.”

 Collectively the mos maiorum are the “time-honored principles,” behavioral models, and social practices which affect day-to-day life.
 The mos maiorum is concerned with virtue for personal and civic good.
 It is a personal ideal to be followed.